Bobbabo/Subject-specific-EEG-ML/README.md

  **Install required packages**:

-    *Important*: This code requires Python 3.10.11 (not sure if it works with any other versions, but this one should work).
+   **Important!:** This code requires Python 3.10.11 (not sure if it works with any other versions, but this one should work).

    ```bash
    pip install -r requirements.txt